rucker/dotfiles-manager/README.md

 ## Background
 My dotfiles reached a point where they became complex enough that I didn't want to manage them by hand any more: not only do I want different things in .bashrc on Linux than I do in .bash_profile on OS X, but also I want to avoid accidentally committing any sensitive data they might contain to GitHub.

-To those ends, I wrote a Python script that will compile these dotfiles from external files.
+To those ends, I wrote a Python script that will manage my dotfiles for me.

+## Goals

+The goals of this project are:
+1. Compile dotfiles from external files as needed (e.g. .bashrc/.bash_profile as described above).
-Also, I want to easily maintain various other config files (e.g. vimrc) that don't need this compilation.
-For those files, the script will create the appropriate symlinks from <code>~</code> to this project's location.
+2. Easily maintain various other config files (e.g. vimrc) that don't need this compilation.
+For those files, create the appropriate symlinks from <code>~</code> to this project's location.
+3. Be portable to various NIX-like systems.
+The project should work correctly regardless of where it lives on disk (it should not have any hard-coded paths).
+I may get it working on Windows/Cygwin if I ever get stuck doing development on that platform.

 ## Usage
 <code>$ ./dotfiles/dotfiles.py</code>